All Episodes

 I know Missouri.

-Serving humanity, folks, simply by being here behind a golden EIB microphone back to Kim in St. Louis, a senior international relations major in a major American liberal university, which could be ninety-nine percent of American universities.
+Serving humanity, folks, simply by being here behind a golden EIB microphone back to Kim in St. Louis, a senior international relations major at a major American liberal university, which could be 99% of American universities.

-You know, the university today, we were talking about this yesterday, Kim, is one of the most closed societies, uh uh institutions of any in the country today.
+You know, the university today, we were talking about this yesterday, Kim, is one of the most closed societies Institutions of any in the country today.

-You know, it's it lives under this myth that it's uh for uh curiosity and investigation, inspection, the open and free discussion of ideas, exploration, reaching for the stars intellectually, blah, blah, blah.
+It lives under this myth that it's for curiosity and investigation, inspection, the open and free discussion of ideas, exploration, reaching for the stars intellectually, blah, blah, blah.

-Al Jazeera's on the list for um the international.
+Al Jazeera is on the list for the international.

 How does the world view America?